-Bentley has not disclosed information about the first Bentley EV apart from confirming its debut in 2025.
-The British publication says in its report that the company has started working on a concept car for this model.
+According to an earlier report from Autocar, Bentley has started working on a concept for its first EV.
 The company has been selling an SUV since 2016 – the Bentayga – but it’s traditionally been the go-to brand for luxury sedans and grand tourers.
-However it plans to release an electric saloon first instead of an electric SUV and that’s the twist in the story.

-The high-riding, cross-sedan bodystyle would allow Bentley to easily package batteries on the floor of the car and also make the model appealing for a wider range of customers.
-Kia is attempting a similar design with the Kia CV at the low end of the market.
-Speaking of batteries, they would be a more advanced version of the present day’s Lithium-ion batteries.
+The high ground clearance would allow Bentley to safely package batteries on the car’s floor and make the model appealing for a wide range of customers.
+Genesis is attempting a similar design with the Genesis GV60 at a lower end of the market.
+Speaking of batteries, they would be a more advanced version of the present day’s Lithium-ion.

-Hallmark suggested that launching a Bentley EV with a smaller body compared to today’s models isn’t an appealing solution for achieving a high range, as customers would see it as a lower price segment product.
-He hinted that the high-riding all-electric Bentley would have a range of at 300-350 miles.
+Hallmark suggested that launching a Bentley electric car with a smaller body compared to today’s models isn’t an appealing solution for achieving a high range, as customers would see it as a lower price segment product.
+He hinted that the high-riding all-electric Bentley would have a range of 300-350 miles.
 Aerodynamics and lightweighting would be focal points of the project.

-Bentley has already committed to start offering a hybrid powertrain option across the range by 2023.
-Now, it has said that from 2026, a year after it launches its first EV, which it calls the “first cradle to grave fully carbon-neutral car”, it will sell only PHEVs and BEVs.
-By 2030, it will stop selling PHEVs and migrate 100% to electric vehicles.
+Bentley has already committed to offering a hybrid powertrain option across the range by 2023.
+Now, it has said that from 2026, a year after it launches its first EV, which it calls the “first cradle to grave fully carbon-neutral car,” it will sell only PHEVs and BEVs.
+By 2030, it will migrate 100% to electric vehicles.